Healthcare Green Card Sponsorship Jobs in Louisiana

 Are there any Louisiana-specific considerations for healthcare Green Card sponsorship?

 Louisiana has a significant number of federally designated Health Professional Shortage Areas (HPSAs) and Medically Underserved Areas, particularly in rural parishes.
-Physicians who commit to working in these shortage areas may have access to the Conrad 30 J-1 waiver program, which can serve as a stepping stone toward permanent residency.
+Physicians who commit to working in these shortage areas may have access to the Conrad 30 J-1 visa waiver program, which can serve as a stepping stone toward permanent residency.
 Louisiana's state health workforce office administers a portion of these waiver slots.
 Employers in shortage-area facilities sometimes demonstrate stronger sponsorship willingness given ongoing recruitment challenges.

 What is the prevailing wage for Green Card healthcare jobs in Louisiana?